Jeimer Candelario Player Props: Nationals vs. Phillies

 - The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have the 24th-ranked team ERA among all MLB pitching staffs (4.63).
+- The Phillies have a 4.70 team ERA that ranks 25th across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (60 total, 1.1 per game).
+- Phillies pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

+- Strahm gets the start for the Phillies, his eighth of the season.
+He is 4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.